LookforLuke/R-P-S-L-S/README.md

 - I confirmed that all text in each section is easy to read and understand.
 - I tested the results are all correct and shopwing as they should be.

+### Bugs

+**Solved bugs**

+- When initially coding the pcChoice, I noted that it was not logging correctly in the console.
+- I discovered this was due to incorrect syntax causing an error.
+- once the syntax was corrected, this logged correctly.

+- When I created the share results section of the main game function,  I found that the console was logging only tie's or wins.
+- I discovered that this was becasue the inputs were both in text format, but that I was attempting to use modular maths to select the correct outcome.
+- I added a function to convert the user and computer selections to the correctly associated numbers.
+- This solved the issued and the correct outcome was being selected.